o-t-w/blog/src/content/blog/how-to-gif-2025.md

 The AOM [website](https://aomedia.org/specifications/avif/) describes the features of the image format:

-> “AVIF supports both lossless and lossy compression, as well as high dynamic range (HDR), wide color gamut (WCG), transparency, and animation, offering flexibility and versatility.”
+> “AVIF supports both lossless and lossy compression, as well as high dynamic range (HDR), wide color gamut (WCG), transparency, and animation.”

 While animated AVIF has been supported in all browsers for several years, the format can suffer from frame rate performance issues in Safari.